 First, we need to know how Illinois is defining and counting COVID19 deaths.
 In April [2020], Ngozi Ezike, Director of IDPH, said anyone who tested positive for COVID19, regardless of cause of death, is counted as a COVID death.

-Last week, the St. Clair County Health Department added nine deaths to its count after IDPH told them to count the deaths of anyone counts as a COVID death anyone who dies within 30 days of testing COVID-positive.
+Last week, the St. Clair County Health Department added nine deaths to its count after IDPH told them to count as COVID the death of anyone who dies within 30 days of testing COVID-positive.
 If that’s the guideline, it helps explain not only over 4,200 long-term care facility deaths in Illinois, but also 45 deaths involving falls, motor vehicle accidents, drug overdoses, poisoning, and self-harm in the Cook County Examiner’s COVID database.

 The criteria or rationale for defining a COVID death should be articulated and defended to the public, especially because the Governor has used these deaths to justify policies that have had serious health and economic consequences for millions.